-Pay your tuition fees for Scottish, EU, and Rest of UK undergraduate students
+Pay your tuition fees for Scottish and Rest of UK undergraduate students

 Find out the different ways you can pay your tuition fees